dorianbayart/sandbox/games/pixel-fortress/KNOWN_BUGS.md

-[ ] sprite animation is broken when using Reset Map
+[ ] sprite animation is broken during combat

 [ ] UI on mobile is not working properly